pi-lar/neuropil/doc/source/core_concepts.rst

 Any two addresses in the overlay network have a logical, relative *distance*, taken into account by nodes to coordinate routing.
-Specifically, a node will maintain connectivity to many nodes with virtual addresses close to itself, and to fewer nodes whose virtual addresses are far from itself.
+Specifically, a node will maintain connectivity to many nodes with virtual addresses close to itself, and to fewer nodes whose virtual addresses are far from it.
 Because it is possible to tell which one of any two nodes is closer to a particular virtual address, scalable, distributed routing can be achieved by forwarding messages to the address closest to the destination.
 The node at that intermediary address will either pass on the message to its destination, or again forward it to the next closest node it knows, if any.

 ..
 NOTE::
   As an additional property, latency is taken into account for routing